convexset/meteor-three-way/README.md

 See [Pre-processor Pipelines](#pre-processor-pipelines) below for more information.
 While pre-processors have method signature `function(value, elem, vmData)` where `value` is the value in the view model, `elem` is the bound element, and `vmData` is a dictionary containing all the data from the view model, `{}` is passed in in place of view model data for such initializers.

-Due to the nature of jQuery selectors, a selector at a parent template might select such nodes in child templates and inadvertently pollute the local view model one way of dealing with the problem is to add a `restrict-template-type` attribute indicating the names of applicable templates as a comma separated list.
+Due to the nature of jQuery selectors, a selector at a parent template might select such nodes in child templates and inadvertently pollute the local view model.
+One way of dealing with the problem is to add a `restrict-template-type` attribute indicating the names of applicable templates as a comma separated list.
 Omission makes the initialization applicable to all.

 ```html
 <twdata field="somethingElse" initial-value="value" restrict-template-type="MyTemplate, MyOtherTemplate"></twdata>